schubergphilis/chef-monitor-cookbook/README.md

 Save these settings into /opt/chef-monitor/config.rb (the cookbook will do this for you)
 Make sure your monitor user is created on your chef server and has enough rights to download
-all objects within your organizaton that you want to monitor.
+all objects within your organization that you want to monitor.

 Create a directory within your [download_path] with the same name as your organization.
 Initialize this directory with the following commands: